Bamboo textile

 Bamboo textile is any cloth, yarn or clothing made from bamboo fibres.
-While bamboo was historically used only for structural elements, such as bustles and the ribs of corsets, in recent years various technologies have been developed that allow bamboo fibre to be used for a wide range of textile and fashion applications.

-Examples include clothing such as shirt tops, pants, and socks for adults and children, as well as bedding such as sheets and pillow covers.
-Bamboo yarn can also be blended with other textile fibres, such as hemp or spandex.
-Bamboo is an alternative to plastic that is renewable and can be replenished at a fast rate.

-Modern clothing labeled as being made from bamboo is usually viscose rayon, a fiber made by dissolving the cellulose in the bamboo, and then extruding it to form fibers.
-This process removes the natural characteristics of bamboo fibre, rendering it identical to rayon from other cellulose sources.
+Modern textiles which claim to be made from bamboo are usually made from viscose rayon instead, a regenerated cellulose fibre using wood pulp as its raw material.
+Many jurisdictions prohibit labeling such products as bamboo unless they contain actual bamboo fiber.
+This process removes the natural characteristics of the raw material, rendering it identical to rayon from other cellulose sources.

 Types

 Bamboo fibres are all cellulose fibre extracted or fabricated from natural bamboo, but they vary widely.

-Textiles labelled as being made from bamboo are usually not made by mechanical crushing and retting.
-They are generally synthetic rayon made from cellulose extracted from bamboo.
+Textiles labelled as being made from bamboo are usually not made by mechanical crushing and retting of bamboo, but by using bamboo chips as raw material for rayon.
 Bamboo is also used whole and in strips; these strips may be considered stiff fibers.